Science Operations

 • acqBinoMODS mymods1.acq.txt [mymods2.acq.txt]

-• will launch two terminal windows and run acqMODS –mods1 mymods1.acq.txt in one and, in the other, acqMODS –mods2 mymods1.acq.txt (or mymods2.acq.txt in case two scripts are given on the command line).
+• this will run acqMODS --mods1 --bino mymods1.acq.txt in the upper left panel of the tmux session and acqMODS --mods2 --bino mymods1.acq.txt (or mymods2.acq.txt in case two scripts are given on the command line) in the upper right panel.

 • run modsAlign (filenames and arguments/options can be in any order on the command line):